23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Snake River Farms

 Meat lovers, prepare to salivate.
-This cut of American Wagyu filet mignon has a distinctive buttery aroma and texture that’s unlike anything your grill-master has ever tasted.
+This cut of American Wagyu filet mignon has a distinctive buttery aroma and texture that’s probably unlike anything your grill-master has ever tasted.
 It’s naturally tender, and will melt in their mouth.
 Yes, it’s pricey, but it’s also an experience they’d likely never buy for themselves.

 $64 at Snake River Farms